pedrowilian/Case_Trela/README.md

 Copy
 Edit
 python run.py
-Then open your browser at http://localhost:8000
+Then open your browser and go to: http://localhost:8000

 💡 Usage
-In the UI, type natural language queries like:
+You can enter natural language queries into the frontend, such as:

 Prato vegano até R$40

 Salada com frango

-Algo sem lactose com peixe
+Refeição leve sem lactose

-The API routes the query to /recommend, processes it using LangChain and fuzzy matching, and returns a list of matching meals from menu.json.
+The query is processed by the /recommend route, interpreted by the OpenAI agent using LangChain, and returns matching meal options from menu.json.

 🗂 Project Structure
 bash